 - Prices lists

-Here is the process set out for you, with some example timings (actual timings may vary):
+Here is an example of a typical sequence of actions set out for you (actual timings may vary):

-Your ex employer writes to you and sets out how, in its opinion, you have breached the restrictive covenants in your contract of employment.
+Your ex-employer writes to you and sets out how, in their opinion, you have breached the restrictive covenants in your contract of employment.
 This is normally by taking either clients, colleagues, or lists of data (see above).

 You give ‘undertakings’ to the other side assuring that you won’t take any action with the alleged property (client lists etc) until an interim injunction hearing.

 The interim injunction hearing takes place in the High Court.
 At this hearing, a judge will decide whether or not to impose restrictions on you pending the full hearing of the matter.

 The full hearing takes place at the High Court.
 This will decide whether to release you from the restrictions imposed or to keep them.